GFA-spec/GFA-spec/GFA-spec.md

 # `C` Containment line

-This line can be used to describe mapping between segments in the graph and input sequences.
-It is useful for graphs built from assembled genomes, e.g. pan-genome analysis graphs.
+A containment line represents an overlap between two segments where one is contained in the other.

 ## Required fields